 Generally, results from the most relevant GCM models are downscaled for the Northwest by several groups in the region, in particular the Climate Impacts Group at the University of Washington in conjunction with the River Management Joint Operating Committee (RMJOC).
-The downscaled data are processed to ultimately produce two components that are necessary for the Council's analysis:

-1) a set of climate-change-adjusted unregulated river flows (including an appropriate set of reservoir rule curves); and 2) a set of projected monthly and daily temperature changes for future years.
-As mentioned earlier, the temperature data are used to adjust future load forecasts and the river-flow data are used as input to the GENESYS model to determine the output of the region's hydroelectric system.
+The downscaled data is processed to ultimately produce two components that are necessary for the Council's analysis: 1) a set of climate-change adjusted historical natural streamflows (including an appropriate set of rule curves); and 2) a set of projected monthly and daily temperature changes for future years.
+As mentioned earlier, the temperature data is used to adjust future load forecasts and the streamflow data is used as input to the GENESYS model to determine the output of the region's hydroelectric system.